About the Sunseeker London Group

 Thanks to the men spearheading the business, Sunseeker London is proud to have expanded in such a phenomenal way.
 Located in Mayfair, the group’s HQ sells to an international clientele worldwide and is the official and leading distributor for new and pre-owned luxury Sunseeker motor yachts ranging from 38ft to 161ft.
 David who has been in the boating industry since his late teens, previously owning David Lewis Yachts comments, “We’ve been running the company very tight since its inception, which has made our cashflow strong, which is quite unusual in our industry.”

-With 41 offices in 20 countries, the Sunseeker London Group is now the official and exclusive distributor for Sunseeker products in the UK and a major part of Europe and Northern Africa, as such this has allowed the group to have a centralised support network and a team of engineers that fly out at a drop of a hat to customers Europe-wide, ensuring that we maintain our award-winning customer service.
+With 41 offices in over 20 countries, the Sunseeker London Group is now the official and exclusive distributor for Sunseeker products in the UK and a major part of Europe and Northern Africa, as such this has allowed the group to have a centralised support network and a team of engineers that fly out at a drop of a hat to customers Europe-wide, ensuring that we maintain our award-winning customer service.

 Predator 50, Predator 57, Predator 74, Manhattan 52, Manhattan 66, 76 Yacht, 86 Yacht, 95 Yacht, 116 Yacht, 131 Yacht, 161 Yacht, Hawk 38.